 In brief here’s what you need to know.

 - Secures are the universal dater.
 Secures are the type O blood type of dating.
 Everyone is compatable with them, and they are compatible with everyone.

-- The other types of attachment styles don’t blend well with anyone but secures.
+- The other types of attachment styles don’t blend well with anyone but others of the same type or secures.

 - Security is contagious – you can become secure by partnering with a secure.
 Avoidant or anxious women who partner with secure women tend to become more secure over time, earning security for themselves.

 - Secures get rare as we get older, as they are already in long term relationships.

 - Most people are actually a blend of more than one type, and that blend can change over time, based on what kinds of relationships they’ve been in over their lifetime.

 So how are you going to find a woman who is up for a secure, happy, long term partnership?
 The simplest way is to find out if she’s ever had one.
 A woman who is likely available for a secure long term live in relationship with another woman has probably already been in one.